ypaulsussman/yblog/content/posts/20190226_Idea for Idiom-Based Vocab Builder.md

 slug: "/posts/idiom-based-vocab-trainer/"
 category: "What I Think"
 tags:
-  - "Ed Tech"
+  - "EdTech"
-  - "Teaching"
+  - "Language Learning"
   - "Learning"
-  - "Language Learning"
+  - "Vocabulary"
 description: "Idioms often sound stilted: but I suspect their expressiveness helps learners retain the (likely more-useful!) component vocabulary.
 Here's an idea for an app to leverage that."
 ---